GW Invariants Relative Normal Crossings Divisors: Refined limits of a sequence of maps

+More precisely, assume $g$ and $g'$ are two refined limits of the same subsequence $f_n$ but obtained using parameters $\la_n, \la_n' \ra 0 $.
+Then (i) $|\la_n/\la_n'|$ has a limit $\ne 0, \infty$ and (ii) $g$ is equal to $g'$ after a reparametrization of the domain and rescaling the level one of the building by an overall factor $\al \in \cx^*$. \end{lemma} \begin{proof} First of all, note that this notion of convergence is preserved under adding converging sequences of extra marked points to the domains or rescaling the parameters $\la_n$ by factors $\al_n$ as long as $\al_n\ra \al \ne 0, \infty$.
+In particular, if $g$ is the refined limit of the sequence $f_n$ obtained by rescaling by $\la_n$ and $\al\ne 0, \infty$ then $\al g$ is the refined limit of the sequence $f_n$ obtained by rescaling by $\al_n\la_n$.

+Assume $g':C'\ra X$ is another refined limit of the same sequence $f_n$, obtained by rescaling by $\la_n'$ and adding a different collection $p_n'$ of $k'$ marked points to the domains to kill their automorphisms.
+By choosing a common lift $(C_n, p_n, p_n')\in \ov\M_{k+k'}$ and passing to the limit, we conclude that $(C, p, p')= (C', p,p')$ up to reparametrizations.
+So we can assume that both sequences had the same collection of marked points added to begin with to kill the automorphisms and drop that from the notation.
+Then $C=C'$ so the limits are defined on the same domain (e.g. the fiber of the universal curve), and their graphs in $\ov\U_k\ti X$ are embedded $J$ holomorphic curves.

-\non{ \bf Step 2: Further properties of the refined limit.} We next want to understand in more details the behavior of the refined limit $g:C\ra X_1$ constructed by Lemma \ref{L.lim.level.1} around the singular divisor $W_1$ where the pieces of the building are joined together; for that we will restrict ourselves to the neck regions (both of the domain and of the target) where we will use the local models (\ref{cood.nodes}) on the domain and (\ref{eq.xy=l}) in the target.
+Next use energy considerations to show that the ratio $|\la_n'/ \la_n|$ has a limit $\al \ne 0, \infty$.
+First of all, since both $g$, $g'$ are strict refinements of $f_0$, they have a nontrivial component meeting the upper hemisphere, so by rescaling each one separately we can assume their energy in the upper hemisphere is essentially $\al_V/2$ in the sense of (\ref{def.la.n}).
+Since both have very small energy near the singular divisor by (b) (coming only from trivial components) and the convergence is also in energy density, then $|\la'_n/\la_n|$ is uniformly bounded away from 0 and $\infty$ and therefore after passing to a further subsequence and rescaling one of the sequences by a fixed constant we can assume $\la_n'/\la_n\ra 1$.
+Now we can use the fact that the graphs of $R_{\la_n} f_n$ converge in Hausdorff distance to that of $g$ to conclude that the graphs of $g$ and $g'$ have Hausdorff distance zero.
+But their domains were equal, and the graphs are embedded $J$-holomorphic curves, thus they must be equal up to a reparametrization of the domain. \end{proof} \non{\bf Step 2: Properties of the refined limit.} We next want to understand the behavior of the refined limit $g:C\ra X_1$ constructed by Proposition \ref{L.lim.level.1} around the singular divisor $W_1$ where the pieces of the building are joined together; for that we restrict to the neck regions (both of the domain and of the target) where we use the local models (\ref{cood.nodes}) on the domain and (\ref{eq.xy=l}) in the target.

-First of all, every component $\Si$ of the refined limit $g:C\ra X_1$ that does not land in $W_1$ has a lift $\wt g: \Si \ra \wt X_1$ to the resolution $\wt X_1$, where it has a well defined order of contact with $\wt W_1$; the components that land in $V_1$ have only a partial contact information to the higher depth strata of $V_1$; the components that land in $W_1$ must project to a point under $X_1\ra X$, and have only a partial contact information to the higher depth strata of $\wt W_1\cup V_1$.
-The contact information of $g$ refines the partial contact information of the depth $k$ part of the original limit $f_0$ to the higher depth stratum of $V$.